canonical/seldon-core-operator/README.md

 ## Seldon ROCK images

-Charmed Seldon Core Operator relies on ROCK images.
-Thos images are defined in [Seldonio ROCKs repository](https://github.com/canonical/seldonio-rocks)
+Charmed Seldon Core Operator relies on ROCK images that are defined in [Seldonio ROCKs repository](https://github.com/canonical/seldonio-rocks)

 ## Looking for a fully supported platform for MLOps?